Tong Wars: Anti-Asian movement (1862–1877)

 The Six Companies, representing practically all Chinese in California, tried to work with local governments in attempts to quell the movements against Asians.
 The Six Companies were formed to help the Chinese come from and return to China, to take care of the sick and the starving, and to return corpses to China for burial.
 Later, they tried to protect their people from the abuses San Francisco's Chinese suffered at the hands of racist hoodlums.
 They were run by the richer and better educated among the immigrants, in the paternalistic manner typical of 19th-century Chinese society.
 While the Six Companies was preoccupied with the Anti-Asian movements being forced upon them, the fighting tongs were rapidly growing.
-With the Six Companies busy fighting against the groups who wished for their people to be kicked out of the country, the Chinatown police squad, after many years of little to no violence, had grown quite lax, and lulled them into failure to act upon the creation of the tongs and their subsequent rise.
+With the Six Companies busy fighting against the groups who wished for their people to be kicked out of the country, the Chinatown police squad, after many years of little to no violence, had grown quite lax, which had lulled them into failure to act upon the creation of the tongs and their subsequent rise.